Showing posts with label jack daniels. Show all posts

 After the tour, we were given a glass of ice-cold lemonade.
 (Very good)

-We toured the museum taking pictures and then we went outside to take some more pictures.
+We toured the museum, taking pictures, and went outside to take some more.

-We walked down to a bridge connecting the distillery to the small historic town of Lynchburg, Moore Co., Tennessee.
+We walked down to a bridge connecting the distillery to the small historic town of Lynchburg, Moore County, Tennessee

-I walked across the bridge while my husband stayed behind waiting for me.
-I walked around the town taking pictures of the courthouse, Moore County marker, veteran’s marker, and several stores.
+I walked across the bridge while my husband waited behind me.
+I walked around town, taking pictures of the courthouse, the Moore County marker, the veterans' marker, and several stores.

-As we were leaving, I took a picture of Lem Motlow old home place.
+As we were leaving, I took a picture of Lem Motlow's old home place.

 Driving thru Winchester

 We then headed toward Huntsville the long way.
-My husband stopped along the highway (Davey Crockett Hwy/64 hwy.) so I could take pictures of John Ruch, Kentuck, Polly Crockett, Jesse Bean, and Falls Mill all in Belvidere, Tennessee.
+My husband stopped along the highway (Davey Crockett Hwy/64 hwy.) so I could take pictures of John Ruck, Kentucky, Polly Crockett, and Jesse Bean, all in Belvidere, Tennessee.

-We then rode through New Market stopping to take pictures of the Skirmish of Limestone Road, The Town of New Market, and Buckhorn Tavern.
+We then rode through New M, stopping to take pictures of the Skirmish of Limestone Road, the Town of New Market, and Buckhorn Tavern.

 2 miles NW on Old Limestone Road during a Skirmish August 5, 1862

 Federal General Robert L McCook was killed by men of Capt Frank Gurley's Confederate unit.
-In retalation the Federal forces burned and pillered the area.
+In retaliation, the Federal forces burned and pillaged the area.

 We stopped at Cheaders in Huntsville to eat supper.
-I ordered a Caesar salad, taco soup (mostly whole tomatoes) and ice tea.
+I ordered a Caesar salad, taco soup (mostly whole tomatoes), and iced tea.
 My husband ordered grilled shrimp, ribs, and a couple of sides.

 I was not impressed with the fool.

-We stopped at T&T Grocery to get gas and then home.
-I uploaded my pictures onto the computer and then to Flickr.
+We stopped at T&T Grocery to get, and then we went home.
+I uploaded my pictures onto the computer and then to Flickr

 Ready for my next day trip.
 Where will it be?